-- Triggers will run, or check the conditions, immediately after tickets are created or updated.
+- Triggers always run, or check the conditions, immediately after tickets are created or updated.

 Triggers will only fire, or apply their actions, if the ticket meets the trigger's set conditions.

 Actions applied by one trigger can affect how other triggers run and fire for a ticket.

-- Triggers, like all business rules, must be smaller than 65k.
+- Triggers, like all business rules, must be smaller than 65kb.

 Understanding trigger conditions and actions